NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Blade of the Rabbit Prince.md

-This +2 greater striking [[Animated|Dancing]] shortsword has a golden handguard resembling a bird with outstretched wings.
+This +2 greater striking [[3-Rules/Character Building/Equipment/A/Animated|Dancing]] shortsword has a golden handguard resembling a bird with outstretched wings.
 The sword's blade is broken halfway up its length, but this doesn't impair the sword's function.

 * * *